rathapech/DL_mnist/README.md

 # DL_mnist

-Two notebooks simply illustrate the classification problem on MNIST dataset based on deep learning with and withouth CNN.
+Two notebooks simply illustrate the classification problem on MNIST dataset based on deep learning with and withouth CNN and RNN.